seppwc/Blog-Posts/How_to_answer_fizzbuzz_with_one_line_of_code.md

 ### Step 2.2.2

-so lets step back a bit and look at the expression again... we will ignore everthing right of the `||` for now
+so lets step back a bit and look at the expression again... we will ignore everything right of the `||` for now

 ```javascript
 ((i + 1) % 3 ? '' : 'Fizz') + ((i + 1) % 5 ? '' : 'Buzz')